Using the Barthel Scale: Facility Guide and FAQ

 10. Stairs

-By measuring each of these functional areas, the clinician can identify specific areas of need and gauge a patient’s overall independence in completing ADLs.
+By measuring each of these functional areas, the clinician can better pinpoint therapeutic needs and gauge a patient’s overall independence in completing ADLs.

-One of the main reasons to use a tool like BI is to objectively measure a person’s performance and abilities.
-Without a standardized assessment tool, it becomes particularly difficult to track a person’s progress over time.
-Rehabilitation goals must be based on objective measures, tracked over time, and considered when establishing discharge plans.
+One of the main reasons to use a tool like the Barthel functional assessment is to objectively measure a person’s performance and abilities.
+Without a standardized tool, it becomes particularly difficult to track a person’s progress over time.
+Rehabilitation goals should be grounded in objective measures (like the Barthel system scores) and meaningful data analysis.

-The BI can also be invaluable for informing care plan decisions and documentation.
-Knowing how much assistance is needed to complete common tasks helps to customize goals for the patient.
-In addition, care plans are a key component of Medicare documentation for skilled nursing facilities (SNF) and are required for reimbursement.
+The Barthel Scale also serves as an invaluable source of information for guiding care plan development and documentation.
+Knowing how much assistance is needed to complete common tasks helps to customize care objectives for the patient.
+In addition, care plans are a key component of Medicare documentation for skilled nursing facilities (SNFs) and are required for reimbursement.

-Each of the 10 functional areas on the BI is scored individually and then combined for a total score.
-The number of points assigned to each individual item depends on the version of the BI your facility uses.
-The original version was based on a three-step scale while the more popular modified Barthel Index (MBI) uses a five-step scale.
+Each of the 10 functional areas on the scale is scored individually and then combined for a total score.
+The number of points assigned to each individual item depends on the version your facility uses.
+The original version of the Barthel ADL index was based on a three-step scale while the more popular modified Barthel Index (MBI) uses a five-step scale.

 The maximum overall score of 100 points shows total independence, while the minimum score of 0 points shows complete dependence.
 The lower the score, the greater the extent of assistance the person requires, according to the following general ranges: